marklindsey11/hashgraph/docs/sdks/cryptocurrency/create-an-account.md

 # Create an account

 A transaction that creates a Hedera account.
 A Hedera account is required to interact with any of the Hedera network services as you need an account to pay for all associated transaction/query fees.
 You can visit portal.hedera.com to create a previewnet/testnet/mainnet account.
-To process an account create transaction, you will need an exisiting account to pay for the transaction fee.
+To process an account create transaction, you will need an existing account to pay for the transaction fee.
 To obtain the new account ID, request the receipt of the transaction.

 {% hint style="info" %}
 When creating a **new account** an existing account will need to pay for the transaction fee to create the new account.